snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

 To go through this tutorial, you need the following software installed:

 * Python_ ≥3.6
-* Snakemake_ ≥7.25.4
+* Snakemake_ ≥7.29
 * AZCLI_

-First install conda as outlined in the :ref:`tutorial <tutorial-setup>`, and then install the full Snakemake with some additional Azure related optional dependencies:
+First install conda as outlined in the :ref:`tutorial <tutorial-setup>`, and then install the full Snakemake with some additional Azure related dependencies and AZCLI_:

 .. code:: console